DNS Check allows you to logically group DNS records that you're checking into DNS record groups. Here are a few example

 - Give the new DNS record group a name, and optionally a description, and nameserver to query.

 A more detailed tutorial on creating DNS Records Groups, and importing DNS records into them is on the Share DNS Records page.

 Public vs. Private DNS Records Groups

-Each DNS record group has a Make publicly visible option, which when turned on, allows anyone who you share the DNS record group's link with to have a read-only view of it:
+Each DNS record group has a Make publicly visible option, which, when turned on, allows anyone whom you share the DNS record group's link with to have a read-only view of it:

-DNS record groups which have this option turned off can only be viewed when logged into your account.
+DNS record groups that have this option turned off can only be viewed when logged into your account.
 More details are in the Share DNS Records page.

 DNS Record Groups vs. Zone Files

 DNS records are traditionally grouped into zone files.
 A zone file is a text file that describes a DNS zone.
 Here's an example:

 $ORIGIN example.com @ IN SOA ns1.example.com. root.example.com. ( 2015071101 14400 3600 1209600 86400 ) @ NS ns1.isp.com. @ NS ns2.isp.com. @ A 192.168.0.2 mail A 192.168.0.3 @ MX 10 mail.example.com.

 Each zone file represents a subset of the DNS hierarchy.
 For example, if you registered example.com and example.net, then you would typically have two zone files - one for each domain.
 Each domain's zone file would typically contain all DNS records for that domain.

 DNS record groups and zone files can have a one-to-one relationship if you'd like, but they don't have to.
 You can group DNS records in a manner that makes the most sense for you.
 For example, if you have a web server that hosts multiple websites, then you may wish to create a DNS record group for all DNS records which point to that web server.